-The Memorandum containing the salient features of this Red Herring Prospectus together with the Application Forms and copies of this Red Herring Prospectus may be obtained from the Registered Office of our Company, from the Registered Office of the Book Running Lead Manager to the Offer, Registrar to the Offer as mentioned in the Application form.
+The Memorandum containing the salient features of this Prospectus together with the Application Forms and copies of this Prospectus may be obtained from the Registered Office of our Company, from the Registered Office of the Book Running Lead Manager to the Offer, Registrar to the Offer as mentioned in the Application form.
 The application forms may also be downloaded from the website of Stock Exchange i.e. NSE.
-Applicants shall only use the specified Application Form for the purpose of making an Application in terms of this Red Herring Prospectus.
+Applicants shall only use the specified Application Form for the purpose of making an Application in terms of this Prospectus.
 All the applicants shall have to apply only through the ASBA process.
 ASBA Applicants shall submit an application Form either in physical or electronic form to the SCSBs authorizing blocking of funds that are available in the bank account specified in the Application Form.
-Applicants shall only use the specified Application Form for the purpose of making an Application in terms of this Prospectus.
-The Application Form shall contain space for indicating number of specified securities subscribed for in demat form.
+Applicants shall only use the specified Application Form for the purpose of making an Application Form shall contain space for indicating number of specified securities subscribed for in demat form.